sahil-deo/UTerminal/README.md

 //returns a random number from the range of provided numbers.
 //only returns integers ( even if float are provided they are rounded off to the nearest integer).
 //order of numbers does not matter ( n1 can be less or greater than n2).

 ---

+11. encrypt
+    uterminal encrypt [filename] [key]
+    eg. uterminal encrypt sample.txt password

+//Encrypt a file (of any type) using a key.
+//Same key will be used to decrpyt the file

+---

+12. decrypt
+    uterminal decrypt [Encrpyted filename] [key]
+    eg. uterminal decrypt enc.sample.txt password

+//Decrypts an encrpted file using the key it was encrypted with.

+---